digao-dalpiaz/DigaoRunner/README.md

 3. Extract zip to a folder in your computer (Example: C:\DigaoRunner)

-4. You may open DigaoRunnerApp.exe and go to menu "More" > "Register .drs files", so the scripts will automatically run with this program.
+4. You may open DigaoRunnerApp.exe and go to menu "More" > "Register .ds files", so the scripts will automatically run with this program.

 You are set.
 Enjoy!

 # Script file structure

-To create scripts, use the following structure in the file with the .drs extension:
+To create scripts, use the following structure in the file with the .ds extension:

 ```csharp
 @DIGAOSCRIPT